It’s ‘Azad’ – ‘Free‘.

 The peoples of Jammu & Kashmir, an ethnically and religiously diverse place, have never been given this right.
 And a lot has changed since those early days.
 People’s attitudes have markedly changed, even in AJK.

 India accuses Pakistan of not vacating the territory, which was a precondition for the vote to take place – this is the famous plebiscite all the activists talk about.
-Pakistan had to leave the territory, because it had invaded the territory as it now belonged to India de jure, by right.
+Pakistan was required by the international norms it had voluntarily signed up to, to leave the territory, because it had invaded the territory as Kashmir, post-partition, belonged to India de jure, by right.
 It’s usually the occupying force that needs to leave, not the force with the legal right to administer the territory to ensure law and order per the laws of this post-colonial polity.
-This fact was recognised by the United Nations, Pakistan was told to remove its army from the territory.
-Only then could the people without fear of intimidation decide their own fate.
+This fact was recognised by the United Nations.
+Pakistan was told to remove its army from the territory.
+Only then could the people without fear of intimidation decide their own fate – the democracy element in the reasoning behind the UN resolutions.

 Pakistan refused to leave the parts it had occupied.

 Now let me ask the pro-independence activists a sincere question.
-If you happen to be a supporter for accession to Pakistan, knowing what you know of this conflict, and how deranged people kill each other, would you want the Pakistan army to leave your areas given how you distrust the other side?
+If you happen to be a supporter for accession to Pakistan, knowing what you know of this conflict, and how deranged people kill each other, and the blood-letting was utterly evil I repeat, would you want the Pakistan army to leave your areas given how you distrust the other side?
 Yes, those who fought to liberate themselves were indeed staunch defenders of Pakistan.

 In the early days, there was a lot of love for the Pakistan army, not so much for the civilian governments in Pakistan, but the army was seen positively.
 Even to this day, the AJK regiment is disproportionately represented given the tiny population of AJK when compared to the rest of Pakistan.
-We shouldn’t rewrite history so it fits our subsequent narratives because of changing attitudes and events.
+We shouldn’t rewrite history so it fits our subsequent narratives because of changing social attitudes in light of unjust political policies.

 We should be honest and balanced.
 We should do the complete opposite of the propagandists, because ultimately their propaganda will unravel.

-We should state the facts for what they are as honestly as possible.
+We should narrate the facts for what they are as honestly as possible.

 The 24 October 1947 became the auspicious date on which the Muslims of what is today ‘Azad’ Jammu & Kashmir formed their own government having rebelled against the Dogra Maharaja Hari Singh, the last Rajput Ruler of Kashmir State.
 The rebels were from mostly Poonch and Mirpur, veterans of World War II, who hadn’t forgotten the inequities that had been committed against the powerless peoples of this Princely State.
-Everyone was a victim, Muslim, Hindu, Sikh, Jat, Rajput, Kashmiri, Pahari, Balawar, Gujjar, even Kashmiri Pandits, from whichever community you came from, the ruling elite of this State were parasites.
+Everyone was a victim, Muslim, Hindu, Sikh, Jat, Rajput, Kashmiri, Pahari, Balawar, Gujjar, even Kashmiri Pandits, from whichever community you came from, the ruling elite of this State was a parasite assisted by an equal number of local collaborators from the various regions.
+[Note; these are not separate group identities, but how the people of the State were identified as social units; these groups comprised the native or indigenous occupants of the State, some 85000 square miles of territory]

 The Pakistan army had intervened covertly of course on behalf of the Muslims with the help of some tribes from the North West Frontier Province.
 They couldn’t intervene openly, because that would have gone against the letter and spirit of partition.
 Muhammad Ali Jinnah was a lawyer, so he knew this better than anyone else.
 And so the Pakistani leadership claimed ordinary Muslims aggrieved at what was happening in the State intervened to support their Muslim brethren!